exercism/v3/languages/csharp/reference/exercise-concepts/rna-trascriptions.md

 ## Object-oriented

 - Classes: used on the template.
 Some people define a static dictionary to pre compute RNA pairs.
 - Encapsulation: used on the template.
-There are public elements, some people create private elements
+There are public elements, some people create private elements.
 - Methods: used on the template.
 One needs to implement a method.

 ## Functional